maxwellabgit/Databasics-DfOps/README.md

 ## Our goals in this project are:

-1. Establish a synthetic database
+1. Establish an example database
 2. Perform some basic operations using a non-vectorized solution
 3. Explore other methods and iteratively improve processing time while measuring results